 Sir Rowland Cotton’s monument stands in the entrance of St Chad’s Church in Norton-in-Hales.
 Sir Rowland was born during the reign of Elizabeth.
 Rowland was the eldest surviving son of William Cotton and Jane Shawbury.
 Rowland had five uncles of influence on his father’s side they were; John, Thomas, Randolph, Roger and Allen Cotton.

 John Cotton – the heir to his family’s properties in Shropshire and Staffordshire, when he died in 1606 he left in his Will £100 to establish a shchool in Newcastle-under-Lyme.

-Randolph Cotton – was a Privateer – scroll to the bottom of the page to read Randolph’s story.
+Randall Cotton – was a Privateer – scroll to the bottom of the page to read Randall’s story.

 Roger Cotton – a draper and poet who lived in Canning Street and was a member of the Drapers’ Company.
 He married Katherine Jenkes of Drayton, Shropshire.
 He was author to a number of rare works, with dedications to Hugh Broughton, Gilbert Talbot, Earl of Shrewsbury and Sir Francis Drake.

 Allen Cotton – was William’s youngest brother; he was a London merchant and a member of the Worshipful Company of Drapers.
 In 1616 he was elected an alderman of the City of London.
 In 1616 he was Sheriff of London and Master of the Drapers Company.
 In 1625 he was elected Lord Mayor of London and then knighted on 4th June 1626.
 In 1627 he became president of St Bartholomew’s Hospital, he died on the 25th December 1628 of Gangrene.